BNLNPPS/ask-panda/README.md

 The server will write all log messages to the `ask_panda_server_log.txt` file in the current directory.

+A (random) session ID is used to keep track of the conversation, i.e. to enable context memory.
+The context memory is stored in an sqlite database.

 2. Run the Agent (example queries):
 ```
+python3 -m agents.document_query_agent QUESTION MODEL SESSION_ID

+Examples:
-python3 -m agents.document_query_agent "What is PanDA?" openai
+python3 -m agents.document_query_agent "What is PanDA?" openai 111
+- python3 -m agents.document_query_agent "I did not understand, please explain that better!" openai 111
-python3 -m agents.document_query_agent "How does the PanDA pilot work?" anthropic
+python3 -m agents.document_query_agent "How does the PanDA pilot work?" anthropic 222
-python3 -m agents.document_query_agent "What is the purpose of the PanDA server?" llama
+python3 -m agents.document_query_agent "What is the purpose of the PanDA server?" llama 333
-python3 -m agents.document_query_agent "What is the PanDA WMS?" gemini  (shows that PanDA WMS is not properly defined)
+python3 -m agents.document_query_agent "What is the PanDA WMS?" gemini  (shows that PanDA WMS is not properly defined) 444
-python3 -m agents.document_query_agent "Please list all of the PanDA pilot error codes" gemini  (demonstration of the limitations of the size of the context window)
+python3 -m agents.document_query_agent "Please list all of the PanDA pilot error codes" gemini 555 (demonstration of the limitations of the size of the context window)
 ```

 # Log Analysis Agent